gitkraken/vscode-gitlens/walkthroughs/welcome/welcome-in-trial-expired.md

   <img src="thumbnails/welcome.png" alt="Learn about GitLens Community vs Pro" />
 </a>

-Access features that accelerate PR reviews, provide actionable code visuals, and streamline collaboration to supercharge Git and VS Code.
-There are workflows in the walkthrough that utilize Pro features designed to further increase developer productivity for professional developers and teams.
+Accelerate PR reviews, gain actionable code insights with visualizations, and streamline collaboration to supercharge your Git and VS Code experience.
+Leverage powerful workflows with GitLens Pro that will increase productivity for you and your team.

 [Upgrade to GitLens Pro](command:gitlens.walkthrough.plus.upgrade) today.
-You’ll not only receive GitLens Pro, but a suite of powerful Git visualizations and dev productivity tools from anywhere you work: IDE, desktop, terminal, and more.
+Includes access to the [GitKraken DevEx platform](command:gitlens.walkthrough.openDevExPlatform), unleashing powerful Git visualization & productivity capabilities everywhere you work: IDE, desktop, browser, and terminal.